-- Who seems to disappear more in the mirror, a person wearing light clothing or a person wearing dark clothing?
-A person wearing dark clothing seems to disappear more. - Why do you think that is?
+- Who seems to disappear more in the mirror, a person wearing light clothing or a person wearing dark clothing? - Why do you think that is?

 Warper Room: Find the room with the black and white rotating disk (warper).
 Stare at the warper for a full 20 seconds, and then look at your hand or an object.